derekhollowood/Building-Energy-Performance/README.md

 Bibliography

-A. Tsanas, A. Xifara: "Accurate quantitative estimation of energy performance of residential buildings using statistical machine learning tools", Energy and Buildings, Vol. 49, pp. 560-567, 2012
+A. Tsanas, A. Xifara: "Accurate Quantitative Estimation of Energy Performance of Residential Buildings using Statistical Machine Learning Tools", Energy and Buildings, Vol. 49, pp. 560-567, 2012

 Géron, Aurélien.
 Hands-on Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
 O'Reilly, 2017.